wisac/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js : removes all .js files in cwd and subdirectories 11-directories : Count the number of directories in cwd 12-newest_files : displays 10 newest files in the cwd
+10-no_more_js : removes all .js files in cwd and subdirectories 11-directories : Count the number of directories in cwd 12-newest_files : displays 10 newest files in the cwd 13-unique : displays unique words sorted from a list of words